 Progress with Technology: How Alex Semplinski Uses Mendix to Help the City of Santa Cruz

-In today’s installment of our rapid developer profile series, we speak with Alex Semplinkski, a business systems analyst for the City of Santa Cruz.
+In today’s maker profile, we speak with Alex Semplinkski, a business systems analyst for the City of Santa Cruz.
 Using Mendix, Alex has helped develop a service request portal for the community members of the City of Santa Cruz.
 Read how Alex learned how to develop with Mendix and built a tool he considers revolutionary for the municipality.

 What’s your professional background.
 Do you have any prior programming experience?